 Monitoring stress levels is an important tool in your health toolkit.
-Our bodies need opportunity to restore and rebalance.
+Our bodies need opportunities to restore and rebalance.
 We can do this through incorporating specific nutrients into our daily lives.

 Staying properly hydrated is vitally important to maintaining balance and supporting the body through stressful events.
 Water has many roles within the body including flushing toxins, cushioning bones and joints, hydrating our cells, improving oxygen delivery to cells, and transporting nutrients.